boutproject/BOUT-dev/manual/sphinx/user_docs/time_integration.rst

    See paper https://arxiv.org/abs/1209.2054 for an application to 2-fluid equations

 ..
-[3]
-   This ``InvertPar`` class can handle cases with closed field-lines and twist-shift boundary conditions for tokamak simulations
+[3] This :cpp:class:`InvertPar` class can handle cases with closed field-lines and twist-shift boundary conditions for tokamak simulations